-Roussillon, Lacoste, Ménerbes … the essence of Luberon on a bike!
+Roussillon, Lacoste, Ménerbes … the essence of the Luberon!

-Include a wine tasting, visit of the lavender museum, and upon availability visit of an olive oil mill.
+We include a wine tasting, visit of the lavender museum, and, when available, visit of an olive oil mill.
 Truffle tasting and lunch upgrade available in Menerbes.

-Route choice easy to moderately difficult.
+Route choices range from easy to moderately difficult.
 Loop 1: 25 miles.
 1500 foot ascent.
 Loop 2: 45 miles.
 3000 foot ascent.
 All destinations covered on both loops.